Emergency Preparedness

 See below for a few tips to keep you prepared.

-Before the Power goes out
+Before the power goes out

 • Have emergency light sources (flashlights, batteries, rechargeable flashlights) in all major rooms of your house such as the kitchen, hallways, family rooms, and bedrooms.